model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

 In particular, the description field is the only information printed for properties (such as `cover` statements) without trace locations.
 There are additional improvements we should consider: printing the actual status (for global conditions, this won't always be `FAILED`), avoid the repetition of `Failed Checks: `, etc.
 [This comment](https://github.com/model-checking/kani/pull/2516#issuecomment-1597524184) discusses problems with the current interface on some examples.

+[^enable-options]: In other words, global conditions won't force a specific mechanism to be enabled.
+For example, if the `#[kani::should_panic]` attribute is converted into a global condition, it will continue to be enabled through the attribute itself.
+Other global conditions may be enabled through CLI flags only (e.g., `--fail-uncoverable`), or a combination of options in general.